Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

-To study the cause behind the induction of curvature through the addition of overhang extensions, we performed simulations with a modified oxDNA model where non-bonded interactions were turned off between specific groups of nucleotides for the origamis with $9$nt and $20$nt long single-stranded overhangs.
-We expect that the excluded volume interactions (two strands cannot occupy the same space at the same time) are the primary driving force behind the observed curvature.
+To study the cause behind the induction of curvature through the addition of overhang extensions, we performed simulations with a modified oxDNA model where non-bonded interactions were turned off between specific groups of nucleotides for the origami with $9$nt and $20$nt long single-stranded overhangs.
+We expect that the excluded volume interactions (two strands cannot occupy the same space simultaneously) are the primary driving force behind the observed curvature.
 The single-stranded overhangs need to avoid overlapping with each other.
-The likelihood that two of the neighboring overhangs will clash with each other is lower if the $2$D origami is curved.
-Furthermore, the amount of volume accessible to an overhang strand (Fig.~\ref{fig:abs_fig}$c$) will increase (Fig.~\ref{fig:abs_fig}$d$) if the $2$D origami bends more, thus making the bent configuration more favorable for entropic reasons, as the overhangs will have larger conformational volume accessible.
-The amount of volume accessible to single-stranded DNA overhangs was also previously shown to be able to modulate the free-energy landscape of a DNA hinge nanostructure \cite{shi2020free}.
+The likelihood that two neighboring overhangs will clash is lower if the $2$D origami is curved.
+Furthermore, the volume accessible to an overhang strand (Fig.~\ref{fig:abs_fig}$c$) will increase (Fig.~\ref{fig:abs_fig}$d$) if the $2$D origami bends more, making the bent configuration more favorable for entropic reasons, as the overhangs will have larger conformational volume accessible.
+The volume accessible to single-stranded DNA overhangs was also previously shown to be able to modulate the free-energy landscape of a DNA hinge nanostructure \cite{shi2020free}.

 To study these phenomena, we simulated three different system modifications to decompose the underlying effects of the curvature (schematically illustrated in Fig.~\ref{fig:spheres}).
-In the first modification, we explicitly switched off in the simulations all interactions between all pairs of overhangs, allowing the overhangs to pass through each other (Fig.~\ref{fig:spheres}$b$).
-For the second modification, we switched off interactions between the nucleotides in the single-stranded overhang extensions and the nucleotides in the rectangular origami's base, thus allowing the overhangs to freely pass through the origami surface (Fig.~\ref{fig:spheres}$c$).
+In the first modification, we explicitly switched off all interactions between all pairs of overhangs, allowing the overhangs to pass through each other (Fig.~\ref{fig:spheres}$b$).
+For the second modification, we switched off interactions between the nucleotides in the single-stranded overhang extensions and the nucleotides in the rectangular origami's base, allowing the overhangs to freely pass through the origami surface (Fig.~\ref{fig:spheres}$c$).
 Finally, in the third modification, we combined both prior approaches and switched off the interactions between the overhangs with the rectangular tile as well as interactions with other overhangs (Fig.~\ref{fig:spheres}$d$).

 For each of the modified simulations, we ran umbrella sampling simulations to reconstruct the free-energy profile of the end-to-end distance $R_{\rm ee}$ for the systems with $9$nt and $20$nt long single-stranded overhangs (Fig.~\ref{fig:entropy}).